Lacrymology/states/pptpd/doc/pillar.rst

 Limits the number of client connections that may be accepted.

-If :doc:`index` is allocating IP addresses then the number of connections is also limited by the :ref:`pillar-pptpd-remote_ip` value.
+If :doc:`index` is allocating IP addresses then the number of connections is also limited by the :ref:`pillar-pptpd-remote_ips` value.

 Default: ``100`` connections.